freemjstudio/freemjstudio/README.md

 ### Activities
 #### Nexters 15th, 18th member
-- published iOS application 2 times.
-- 찰랑말랑 iOS application
+- 찰랑말랑 iOS developer, a diary application that user can write diary with color of that moment's emotion
-- Labelary iOS application
+- Labelary iOS developer, an application that user can label the screenshots

 #### Gueltto 9th member
 - Technical writing IT community